acailic/acailic.github.io/_notes/aws-cda-review-20.md

 • Cache churn – a lot of the
 data will never be read
 #### Cache Evictions and Time-to-live (TTL)
-• Cache eviction can occur in three ways:
+- Cache eviction can occur in three ways:
-• You delete the item explicitly in the cache
+- You delete the item explicitly in the cache
-• Item is evicted because the memory is full and it’s not recently used (LRU)
+- Item is evicted because the memory is full and it’s not recently used (LRU)
-• You set an item time-to-live (or TTL)
+- You set an item time-to-live (or TTL)
-• TTL are helpful for any kind of data:
+- TTL are helpful for any kind of data:
-• Leaderboards
+- Leaderboards
-• Comments
+- Comments
-• Activity streams
+- Activity streams
-• TTL can range from few seconds to hours or days
+- TTL can range from few seconds to hours or days
-• If too many evictions happen due to memory, you should scale up or out
+- If too many evictions happen due to memory, you should scale up or out
 #### Final words of wisdom
-• Lazy Loading / Cache aside is easy to implement and works for many situations as a foundation, especially on the read side
+- Lazy Loading / Cache aside is easy to implement and works for many situations as a foundation, especially on the read side
-• Write-through is usually combined with Lazy Loading as targeted for the queries or workloads that benefit from this optimization
+- Write-through is usually combined with Lazy Loading as targeted for the queries or workloads that benefit from this optimization
-• Setting a TTL is usually not a bad idea, except when you’re using Writethrough.
+- Setting a TTL is usually not a bad idea, except when you’re using Writethrough.
 Set it to a sensible value for your application
-• Only cache the data that makes sense (user profiles, blogs, etc…)
+- Only cache the data that makes sense (user profiles, blogs, etc…)
-• Quote: There are only two hard things in Computer Science: cache invalidation and naming things
+- Quote: There are only two hard things in Computer Science: cache invalidation and naming things
+### Questions